-This paper presents deprivation statistics for parliamentary constituencies in England.
-Estimates have been calculated by the House of Commons Library using data published by the Ministry of Housing, Communities & Local Government (MHCLG) in the English Indices of Deprivation 2019 (largely based on data for 2015/16).
+This briefing presents deprivation statistics for parliamentary constituencies in England.
+Estimates have been calculated by the House of Commons Library using data published by Department for Levelling Up, Housing and Communities (DLUHC) in the English Indices of Deprivation 2019 (largely based on data for 2015/16).

-• There are concentrations of deprivation in cities like Birmingham, Liverpool and Leeds, in coastal areas, and in parts of East London.
+• There are concentrations of deprivation in cities like Liverpool, Birmingham and Leeds, in coastal areas, and in parts of East London.

 • Comparing the 2019 figures with the 2015 Indices of Deprivation, constituencies that have become relatively more deprived include many constituencies in the North West and North East, while many constituencies in London are relatively less deprived.

-The table published alongside this paper provide Deprivation ranks for all English constituencies.
+The table published alongside this paper provide Deprivation ranks for all English constituencies (2024 boundaries).

 Related posts